 SPI is one method recommended by the FL[DS] to measure the efficiency of a project.
-SPI is intended to measure the schedule performance of a project representing how close actual work is being completed compared to the schedule.
-An SPI value greater than 1 indicates the Project is performing well against the expected schedule.
-The FL[DS] and Project's IV&V monitor this indices on a recurring basis.
-The FL[DS] defines the acceptable variance of these indices to be between .90 - 1.10.
+SPI is intended to measure the schedule performance of a project representing how close actual work is being completed compared to the schedule baseline start and finish dates.
+An SPI value greater than 1 indicates the Project is ahead of schedule.
+The FL[DS] and Project's IV&V monitor this metric on a recurring basis.
+The FL[DS] defines the acceptable variance of this metric to be between .90 - 1.10.

 In accordance with Chapter 60GG-1, FAC, the Project must ensure that SPI is operationalized and reported as required by FL[DS].
-SPI will be calculated using Microsoft Project.
-The Project has a fixed-price (deliverable based) contract; therefore, the cost per resource is not added to the Project Schedule and not used to capture the cost of the Project (i.e., Cost Performance Index).
+SPI is calculated using Microsoft Project.
+The Project has a fixed-price (deliverable based) contract; therefore, the cost per resource is not added to the Project Schedule and not used to capture the cost of the Project (i.e., Cost Performance Index or CPI).
 The Project maintains a Project Spend Plan to capture and monitor Project costs.